Advoca Health Ltd

 8. Data Retention

-We retain your summary, transcript, and profile data for as long as your account is active or as needed to provide you with the Services.
+- Summaries, Transcripts, and Associated Metadata: Retained for as long as your account is active or as needed to provide you with the Services.

-- Inactive Accounts: If your account remains inactive for a continuous period of two (2) years, we will remove all associated information.
+- Inactive Accounts: If your account remains inactive for a continuous period of two (2) years, we will remove all associated information, including summaries, transcripts, metadata, profile data, and account data.

 - Audio Files: Audio files are only temporarily cached on our backend servers and are immediately deleted once they have been processed.
 They are not stored on our servers long-term.

-- Anonymised Data: Once data has been fully anonymised for LLM optimisation or aggregated insights, it is no longer considered personal data and is not subject to personal data retention rules.
+- Anonymised Data: Once data has been fully anonymised, it is no longer considered personal data and is not subject to personal data retention rules.

 9. Children’s Privacy